superchilpil/VoiceGuard/README.md

 - Windows 10/11 x64
 - .NET 8 SDK for building from source
 - **VB-Audio Virtual Cable (VB-CABLE) is required for audio routing**
-- FFmpeg is not required by the VoiceGuard audio engine

 ### VB-Audio Virtual Cable